Interaction-enhanced quantum to classical transport crossover temperature in a Luttinger liquid: Model

 \subsection{Current Relaxation}

-The currents $\{ J_D, J_e, J_T \}$ commute with $H_0$ in \eqref{fixedpointhamiltonian}.
-Consequently, the decoupled fixed point has infinite conductivity.
-Finite conductivity requires current relaxation, i.e., we need to supplement $H_0$ with terms that do not commute with $\{ J_D, J_e, J_T \}$.
+The currents $\{ J_D, J_e, J_T \}$ commute with $H_0$ in Eq.\eqref{fixedpointhamiltonian}.
+Consequently, the decoupled fixed point has infinite conductivity \cite{PhysRevB.55.11029}.
+Finite conductivity requires current relaxation and momentum dissipation, i.e., we need to supplement $H_0$ with terms that do not commute with $\{ J_D, J_e, J_T \}$.

 We will study two different types of current relaxation mechanisms that couple the Luttinger boson and acoustic phonon: umklapp scattering,